November 14, 2022, 4:33 pm | Read time: 16 minutes

 Exposure, Aperture, Focal Length: Key Terms Explained

 Photography beginners can quickly get lost in the jungle of technical terms.
 What exactly is focal length?
-And what impact does the choice of lens have?
+And what influence does the choice of lens have?
 This overview of the most important camera features sheds light on the subject:

 - Exposure: Exposure and light intensity play a major role in the photo result.
 They can be regulated by three factors: exposure time, light incidence (via the aperture), and light sensitivity (via the ISO value).